Athirarenjini/SDTM-ADaM-Clinical-Trial-Programming-Analysis-CDISC-Pilot-Project-/README.md

 - Every ADaM dataset was reconciled against the CDISC Pilot Project reference dataset using `PROC COMPARE` — all three currently show **0 unequal records**.
 - All three datasets were also run through **Pinnacle 21 Community**.
-Findings fall into three groups: (1) expected gaps from validating a 3-dataset beginner project against the full CDISC Pilot Project Define.xml, which references additional datasets/variables never built here — this includes 118 total variable/label-completeness finding occurrences across ADSL/ADAE/ADTTE (not 118 independent errors — several occurrences trace back to the same underlying scope/metadata gap); (2) a file-recognition limitation of the validation run for the raw SDTM files included alongside the ADaM datasets; and (3) one deliberately accepted deviation — TRTEMFL using Y/N instead of Pinnacle 21's generic Y/null rule — kept because it matches this study's own Define.xml and is needed to reconcile against the reference data.
+Findings fall into three groups:
+  (1) expected gaps from validating a 3-dataset beginner project against the full CDISC Pilot Project Define.xml, which references additional datasets/variables never built here — this includes 118 total variable/label-completeness finding occurrences across ADSL/ADAE/ADTTE (not 118 independent errors — several occurrences trace back to the same underlying scope/metadata gap);
+  (2) a file-recognition
+  limitation of the validation run for the raw SDTM files included alongside the ADaM datasets;
+  (3) one deliberately accepted deviation — TRTEMFL using Y/N instead of Pinnacle 21's generic Y/null rule — kept because it matches this study's own Define.xml and is needed to reconcile against the reference data.
 Full details, including the individual finding IDs, are in